-- Valeant, a high flying drug company that assembled its meteoric rise by buying other companies and drugs in recent years has suffered an almost 50% meltdown of its value recently, pushed out its CEO and finance people for suspected earnings misstatements, and shattered the reputation of William Ackerman, a previously highflying private equity mogul who has also lost a fortune and has joined their board to try to stop the bleeding.
+- This inpatient treatment fort myers, assembled its meteoric rise by buying other companies and drugs in recent years has suffered an almost 50% meltdown of its value recently, pushed out its CEO and finance people for suspected earnings misstatements, and shattered the reputation of William Ackerman, a previously highflying private equity mogul who has also lost a fortune and has joined their board to try to stop the bleeding.

 - Anthem, the insurance company, is suing Express Scripts, the prescription drug middleman for $15 billion in damages in a huge pot-calling-the-kettle-black suit alleging that they violated their contract by piling on excessive charges through “unduly high pricing” and “an obscene profit windfall.”
 This is rich because usually when consumers buy drugs there is already a margin for the benefit manager larded into the price, so we’re really the ones paying.
 Anthem is charging that there is about $13 billion in such overcharges wrapped into the life of their contract.
 It’s little mystery that even though Anthem is crying like a stuck pig, the real victim here is the final customer: us!